 You can select one of the following positions from the Legend Position dropdown: auto, bottom, left, right, and top.

 When auto is selected, the position of the legend will depend on the dimensions of the visualization.
-If the visualization is wider than it is high, the legend will be on the right, and in the opposite case, it will be at the bottom.
+I

 Additionally, you can use the Label max width option to set the maximum label width so that the width of large labels can be reduced.
 By default, the maximum width is 150 pixels.